Code-Institute-Submissions/corals_health/README.md

 5. **Access the Dashboard**
     - Open the provided URL in your browser to interact with the dashboard.

+### Data Analysis and Machine Learning Libraries

+**Numpy** is an open-source, python library used for handling arrays.

+**Pandas** is an open-source, python package used for working with data sets (in the form of dataframes).

+**Matplotlib** is a cross-platform pythin library for data visualization and graphical plotting.

+**Seaborn** is Python data visualization library built on top of Matplotlib.

+**Plotly** is an interactive, open-soource, and browser-based graphing package.
+Used to create visualisations within Jupyter notebooks to present the data.

+**Tensorflow** is an open-source machine learning platform focused on deep neural networks.

+**Shutil** file copying and removal module.

+**Streamlit** is used to create web-based dashboards for data science and machine learning.

+**Joblib** is a set of tools to provide lightweighting pipelining in Python.

+**PIL** is a free and open-source additional library for Python that adds support for opening, manipulating, and saving many different image file formats.

+**Keras** is an open-source neural network library written in Python that provides an API for building and training deep learning models.
+It acts as an interface for TensorFlow.

 ### Deployment

-This project was deployed in a manual mode following the steps, described [here](https://medium.com/featurepreneur/how-to-connect-github-to-heroku-be6ff27419d3).
+This project was deployed in a **manual mode** following the steps, described [here](https://medium.com/featurepreneur/how-to-connect-github-to-heroku-be6ff27419d3).
 The deployed app can be found here: [Corals Health](https://corals-health-3265febe1ec7.herokuapp.com/).

 ### Bugs